 What is a healthcare chatbot?

 A medical chatbot is a computer program that imitates human activity in a chat, maintains a dialogue with a user (a medical worker or a patient) selecting answers from databases and responding to specific sets of commands.
 The chatbot technology in healthcare aims to save time and avoid human errors.

 The peculiarity of the technology is that it either learns itself on the basis of conversations with real people or pulls replies from a database of pre-programmed answers.
 Therefore we have 2 types of chatbots: simple chatbots and healthcare chatbots with machine learning.

 In the case with simple medical chatbots, we just have to provide as many probable scenarios as possible for what a person can ask.
-With all possible scripts, a chatbot is capable to recognize the request and make an appointment to see a physician, for example.
-If the patient has not used any of registered keywords, then the chatbot will answer "Sorry, I did not understand".
+With all possible scripts, a chatbot is capable of recognizing the request and making an appointment to see a physician, for example.
+If the patient has not used any of the registered keywords, then the chatbot will answer "Sorry, I did not understand".

 The second approach to healthcare chatbot development is based on learning.
 Smarter chatbots can analyze patient responses and ask clarifying questions based on them.
 Such AI chatbots in healthcare help speed up the collection of medical history by a doctor and even establish a preliminary diagnosis based on the patient's initial complaint, thereby increasing the quality and speed of medical care.
 However, artificial intelligence in a chatbot is optional, as bots are engaged in the automation of routine actions.